 The consortium plays strong leadership roles in the international Argo project.
-In the past year this support has included the employment of Dr. John Gould as Argo Director, located at Scripps Institution of Oceanography alongside Dr. Dean Roemmich (Argo Science Team Chairman).
+In the past year this support has included the employment of Dr. John Gould as Argo Director, working closely with Dr. Dean Roemmich (Argo Science Team Chairman).
 US consortium members provide coordination for deployment planning in the Pacific, Atlantic, and Southern Oceans.